chartjs/chartjs-plugin-annotation/docs/guide/types/point.md

 ### General

 If one of the axes does not match an axis in the chart, the point annotation will take the center of the chart as point.
 The 2 coordinates, xValue, yValue are optional.
-If not specified, the point annotation.
+If not specified, the point annotation will take the center of the chart as point.

 | Name | Description |
 | ---- | ---- |